It's always a pleasure to work with new people...

-This is a cute shot of Katie, taken during a her first session modelling.
+This is a cute shot of Katie Green, a pretty blonde girl, kneeling in a field.
+It was taken during a her first session modelling.
 She has a natural feminine grace, and a porcelain complexion.
 This shot was taken towards the end of the afternoon, and has a warmth and a glow to it.

-I hope you enjoy the image – Colin
+I hope you enjoy viewing the image - Colin

 Katie Green - Brunton, Wilts, UK - follow my photography page on facebook

 Sony A7R II 70-200 2.8GM @ f4 1/15 sec - (200mm) ISO200 - On a Tripod

 Location: We are on an abandoned railway line that was closed during the Beeching Closures here in the UK.